upMVC/upMVC/README.md

  - You may or may not wish to utilize BASE MODEL, BASE VIEW and BASE CONTROLLER from the common/bmvc subdirectory.
  - BaseModel contains all of the data required for CRUD OPERATIONS; simply expand it in your module model and you have a CRUD ready-made module; see example module modules/user.
  - Make a distinctive namespace for each module
- - Your module routes should be kept under modules/YourModule/routes - file ModuleNameRoutes.php
+ - Your module routes should be kept under modules/YourModule/routes - file Routes.php
  - Because these routes should be presented to Router, you must provide their namespace to InitMods.php and initialize your module routes.
  - Don't forget to update composer.json with your new namespaces for your module and routes, as well as refresh composer from the terminal:
  - composer  dump-autoload